ohitsdaniel/talks/README.md

 # swift-composable-navigator-talks
-Repo containing a presentations and demo code around the Composable Navigator
+This repository contains presentations I held about [the Composable Navigator](https://github.com/Bahn-X/swift-composable-navigator) and the demo code used in those presentations.